Chicago park and boulevard system: Chicago Park Boulevard System Historic District

 The Chicago Park Boulevard System Historic District, which encompasses most of the Boulevard System, was listed on the National Register of Historic Places in 2018.
-The approved listing, stretches approximately 26 miles, including 8 parks, 19 boulevards, and 6 squares, as well as adjacent properties that preserve structures built from the 19th century to the 1940s.
+The approved listing, stretches about 26 miles, including 8 parks, 19 boulevards, and 6 squares, as well as adjacent properties that preserve structures built from the 19th century to the 1940s.

-Part of the system had previously been designated, in 1985, as the Logan Square Boulevards Historic District, a linear historic district in the Logan Square community area of North Side, Chicago.
+Part of the system was designated in 1985 as the Logan Square Boulevards Historic District, a linear historic district in the Logan Square community area of North Side, Chicago.
 It encompasses 2.5 mi of the city's boulevard system and includes sections of Logan Boulevard, Kedzie Avenue, and Humboldt Boulevard.
 It also includes two parks, Logan Square and Palmer Square, which connect the boulevards.
 The Logan Square area boulevards pass through residential areas and are lined with homes in a variety of architectural styles.
 Four hundred buildings are designated "primary" and 118 are "secondary" contributing buildings in the district.
 Some of the most common designs are sandstone Romanesque houses, gray stone Victorian houses, and brick buildings with Tudor Revival and Prairie School styles.

 Also included in the National Register district are several parks which are individually listed historic places: Garfield Park (listed in 1993), Humboldt Park (1992), Jackson Park and the Midway Plaisance (1972), Sherman Park (1990), and Washington Park (2004).